zss1980/science-portal-ui/README.md

 3) After the form has loaded, scroll down to access
 4) Select the type of session you want to launch (default is 'notebook')
 5) The container image list will be updated for the session type
-6) Check the **Largest Available Profile** section in the Global Stats Panel for an idea how large a request can be accommodated
-7) Optionally change the name of the session, and any available context values (ie memory or # of cores)
+6) Optionally change the name of the session, and any available context values (ie memory or # of cores)
-8) Select 'Launch'
+7) Select 'Launch'
-9) Science Portal will request the session be started
+8) Science Portal will request the session be started
-10) The new session wil be added to the list at the top of the page
+9) The new session wil be added to the list at the top of the page

 ### Delete an existing session